How do I troubleshoot a backup policy that doesn't create any jobs in my member accounts in an organization?

 3. In the navigation pane, under My organization, choose Backup policies.

-5. Expand the Backup Policy content.
-Note the target_backup_vault_name and iam_role_arn that's used in the policy.
+5. Expand the backup policy content.
+Review the target_backup_vault_name and iam_role_arn that's used in the policy.

-6. If you're using a custom vault, default vault, custom role, or default role, then choose Edit to modify the policy.
+6. If you use a custom vault, default vault, custom role, or default role, then choose Edit to modify the policy.

-If you're using a custom backup vault, then you must create the vault in your member accounts.
-For instructions on creating a backup vault, see Creating a backup vault.
+For a custom backup vault, you must create the backup vault in your member accounts.

-If you're using a default backup vault, then you must visit the AWS Backup console in each member account and AWS Region at least once.
+For a default backup vault, you must sign in to the AWS Backup console in each member account and AWS Region at least once.
 When you first sign in to the AWS Backup console, a default vault is created in the Region.

-If you're using a custom role you that you created, then you must specify it as CustomRoleName in the visual editor.
-The custom role appears in the backup policy JSON with the following example format:
+If you use a custom role that you created, then you must specify it as CustomRoleName in the visual editor.
+The custom role appears in the backup policy JSON in the following example format:

 arn:aws:iam::$account:role/CustomRoleName

-Important: Don't modify the $account portion of these ARNs.
+Important: Don't modify the $account portion of the ARN.

-To create a custom IAM role that AWS Backup can assume, see Create an IAM role.
+To create a custom AWS Identity and Access Management (IAM) role that AWS Backup can assume, see Create an IAM role.

-If you're using the service-created default role, then you must specify it as service-role/AWSBackupDefaultServiceRole in the visual editor.
-The default role appears in the backup policy JSON with the following example format:
+If you use the service-created default role, then you must specify it as service-role/AWSBackupDefaultServiceRole in the visual editor.
+The default role appears in the backup policy JSON in the following example format:

 arn:aws:iam::$account:role/service-role/AWSBackupDefaultServiceRole

-Important: Don't modify the $account portion of these ARNs.
+Important: Don't modify the $account portion of the ARN.

-To create a default role, see Creating the default service role.
+To create a default role, see Creating the default service role in the console.

-Verify that the backup policy is attached to the OU or the account that you're intending to create backups for.
+Verify that the backup policy is attached to the appropriate hierarchical level to an account, organizational unit (OU), or organization root that you want to create backups for.

 Backup policy syntax and examples